nandordevai/webaudio-sampler/README.md

 - `2fhp` sets the filter on the third track to high pass
 - `3f3000` sets the filter frequency on track #3 to 3,000 Hz

-Sample list is fixed for now, can be rewritten in `app.js`.
-Parameters for delay and reverb are fixed too, might be configurable later.
+Parameters for delay and reverb are fixed, might be configurable later.

 ## MIDI